-We provided a5-day summer camp for 35 young carers, aged 8 – 25 years old, living in a family affected by Huntington’s disease.
+We provided a 5-day summer camp for 35 young people, aged 8 – 25 years old, living in a family affected by Huntington’s Disease.

 The camp included a range of daytime and evening activities as well as one-to-one and group sessions with Scottish Huntington’s Association Specialist Youth Advisors, on the issues surrounding Huntington’s disease and being a young carer.

-We provided grants directly to carers who care for an adult over 21, and who live in West Lothian to plan and pay for a short break of their choice.
+We provided grants directly to carers and young carers who live in West Lothian.

-We are a multi- sportsclub for children and young people in the East Central Scotland area and we specialise in providing sporting and social opportunities.
-We also organise weekend activity breaks and week long activity holidays
+No Limits are a multi- sportsclub for children and young people in the East Central Scotland area and we specialise in providing sporting and social opportunities. we also organise weekend activity breaks and week long activity holidays.